Localization of smooth p-power torsion representations of GL_2(Q_p): Applications and examples

-Using our results in Section~\ref{subsec: Bernstein centres of blocks} it is also possible to compute the $\Ext^1$-groups in the other direction.
-For simplicity, we will only deal with compact inductions of generic Serre weights.
+Using our results in Section~\ref{subsec: Bernstein centres of blocks} it is also possible to compute $\Ext^i$-groups in the other direction.
+We prove a general finiteness result, and then illustrate it by computing the dimension of~$\Ext^1$ for generic Serre weights.